 City of Portland, Environmental Services and Portland State University

-Grants of up to $10,000 to Portland, Oregon nonprofits, for-profits, groups, and associations for projects to improve watershed quality.
-Pre-applications are due February 2.
+Grants of up to $12,000 to Portland, Oregon nonprofits, for-profits, groups, and associations for projects to improve watershed quality.
+To start the application process, applicants are required to submit a letter of inquiry.
 Funding is intended support residents and community groups who wish to provide watershed education or protect the City’s watersheds.

 Eligible costs include but are not limited to: